 One of the architects of the bill, Congressman Richard Hudson of North Carolina, stated “The MOBILE Health Care Act is critical to improve health care quality and access across our country, especially in rural and underserved areas.
 I have heard directly from community health centers in North Carolina and across the country about the positive impact this bill and the flexibilities it provides will have on communities and patients.”

 Rachel Gonzales-Hanson, Interim President and CEO of the National Association of Community Health Centers (NACHC) also said “On behalf of Community Health Centers and the 30 million patients they serve, I want to thank [our legislators] for pushing this important bill to extend access to high-quality primary care to rural communities through an expansion of mobile clinics.
-Nearly half of health centersmobile medical unit are located in rural and frontier communities, but we know there is still an unmet need.
+Nearly half of health centers are located in rural and frontier communities, but we know there is still an unmet need.
 Additional mobile health clinics have the potential to leverage the reach of health centers and fully serve hard-to-reach patients across the country.”

 Impact of the Legislation